Become a humanitarian aid worker abroad

 Answers to questions frequently asked by the applicants

-The Finnish Red Cross contributes to disaster relief work abroad by posting professionals from different fields in aid work to support the local Red Cross or Red Crescent.
+The Finnish Red Cross contributes to disaster relief work abroad by sending professionals from different fields in aid work to support the local Red Cross or Red Crescent.
 Each year, our professional aid workers also serve in long-term development co-operation projects in support of our partner associations.

 On the local level, the global humanitarian aid work organised by the Red Cross and the Red Crescent is based on volunteering.
-The Red Cross and Red Crescent have national societies in 192 countries, with millions of members and volunteers.
+The Red Cross and Red Crescent have national societies in 191 countries, with millions of members and volunteers.
 You can also volunteer for the Red Cross in Finland.

 In addition to strong professional competence, we value knowledge of the Finnish Red Cross and volunteering experience in our aid worker selections.
 That is why we recommend volunteering for the Finnish Red Cross for anyone interested in the IMPACT training.

 The duration of missions in Red Cross and Red Crescent international aid work varies according to need.
 Most typical missions are disaster relief work missions of roughly 1–3 months or development co-operation missions of 1–2 years.
-Communications professionals may also be posted to shorter assignments of 1–2 weeks.

 Aid workers must remain in the best possible health and shape during their international missions, in order for us to help those in need the best.